What is considered drug trafficking? The elements of the crime of possession with intent to distribute or drug trafficking are:

 The manner in which drugs, supplies and cell phone evidence are discovered and seized often raises issues of illegal search and seizure.
 In some cases, a motion to preclude such evidence as having been unconstitutionally obtained in violation of the Fourth Amendment, may successfully bar the evidence from being introduced at trial, and this, in and of itself, can in many cases lead to a dismissal for lack of evidence.

 Developing and mounting a strong defense strategy is what the drug trafficking lawyers at Feldman & Royle have been doing for years.
-In an effort to explain Arizona’s complex drug laws, we offer a free confidential consultation to discuss Arizona drug trafficking charges and how a drug trafficking lawyer impact your specific case.
+In an effort to explain Arizona’s complex drug laws, our defense attorneys in Phoenix offer a free confidential consultation to discuss Arizona drug trafficking charges and how a drug trafficking lawyer can impact your specific case.

 No tags assigned to this post.